yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Appointment-intro.md

  - **Service Category** - unfortunately Care Connect has made a choice of mandating a code list based on SDS Job Roles.
 In our opinion this is not the intended use of this field, and so negates its use.
 (Encouragingly, drafts of the future UKCore specification revert to the standard FHIR list of simple appointment category codes - so this situation may change in future)

  - **Booking Organisation (Care Connect Extension)** - Proposed that this can instead be covered by other fields.
 For the organisation making the booking then see “incomingReferral”.
-For the organisation taking the booking then see provenance tags
+For the organisation taking the booking then see provenance tags in the "meta" section

   - **Supporting Information** - A pointer to potentially any other FHIR Resource.
 Should not be used as potentially difficult for a Data Consumer to know how to handle.
 .